a2stuff/a2d/res/notes/testplan.md

  * Place IP at start of string, click OK.
  * Place IP at end of string, click OK.

-For file pickers with two fields:
- * Click in first field.
-Click in second field.
- * Click in second field.
-Click in first field.
- * Click in first field.
-Click OK.
- * Click in second field.
-Click Cancel.

 Watch out for:
  * Parts of the IP not erased.
  * Text being truncated when OK clicked.